tendant/simple-content-mcp/docs/SSE_TRANSPORT.md

 ## Overview

-The simple-content-mcp server now supports **full Server-Sent Events (SSE) transport** using the official MCP Go SDK's `SSEHandler`.
+The simple-content-mcp server now supports **full Server-Sent Events (SSE) transport** compliant with **MCP Specification 2025-06-18**.
+The implementation uses the official MCP Go SDK's `SSEHandler` with additional middleware for spec compliance.
 This enables web-based clients to interact with the MCP server over HTTP.

 ## What is SSE Transport?